 Prohibition on Repricing.
-Notwithstanding anything in the 2017 Stock Incentive Plan to the contrary, without approval of the Company's stockholders, the Compensation Committee (i) will not take any action that is considered a "repricing" under generally accepted accounting principles or under the rules of the NYSE or applicable stock exchange on which the Company's Common Stock is listed and (ii) will not buy out or offer to cancel "underwater" stock options or SARs in exchange for a cash payment.
+Notwithstanding anything in the 2023 Stock Incentive Plan to the contrary, without approval of the Company's stockholders, the Compensation Committee (i) will not take any action that is considered a "repricing" under generally accepted accounting principles or under the rules of the NYSE or applicable stock exchange on which the Company's Common Stock is listed, including lowering the grant price of outstanding stock options or stock appreciation rights and (ii) will not buy out or offer to cancel "underwater" stock options or SARs in exchange for a cash payment or replacement stock options or stock appreciation rights with grant prices that are less than the grant prices of the cancelled stock options or stock appreciation rights.